Limitations

 -

-does not fully support the analysis of systems with multiple membranes.- Why is this the case?
+gorderdoes not fully support the analysis of systems with multiple membranes.- Why is this the case?
 Handling multiple membranes is complex, and such systems are relatively uncommon.

-is primarily designed for analyzing single-membrane systems.
+gorderis primarily designed for analyzing single-membrane systems.
 This does not mean you cannot use it for multi-membrane systems, but some features may not work as expected (see below). - What can you do if your system contains multiple membranes?
 If you are performing basic analysis with a static membrane normal and no leaflet assignment, no special action is required.
 However, be aware that order parameters from all membranes will be averaged into a single collective set of order parameters.
-If you are assigning leaflets, note that the only usable classification method is the
+If you are assigning leaflets, note that the only usable automatic classification method is the

-value used in the membrane normal calculation.
+individualmethod.
+If you are using dynamic membrane normal calculation, ensure that the membranes are sufficiently far apart: specifically, farther than theradiusvalue used in the membrane normal calculation.
 You can of course also select atoms from a single membrane for analysis, but make sure to consistently apply this selection across all relevant sections, particularly in dynamic membrane normal calculation. - Will this be addressed in the future?
 Will

-ever support membrane-specific order parameter calculations?
+gorderever support membrane-specific order parameter calculations?
 This is highly unlikely.
-Multi-membrane systems are rare, and membrane-wise analysis can be approximated by running individual analyses with different atom selections.
-Sincegorder
+Multi-membrane systems are rare, and membrane-wise analysis can be performed by running individual analyses with different atom selections.
+Sincegorderis fast (and even faster when the trajectory is already cached), performing multiple runs should not be a significant issue.

 - Why is this the case?
 Handling multiple membranes is complex, and such systems are relatively uncommon.